 Built across two main buildings, the calm and tranquil surroundings of the Hotel by the Red Canal seem almost at odds with the hustle and bustle of Mandalay’s busy streets.
 With attractive gardens, a small pristine swimming pool and an extensive bar and restaurant area, the property is extremely well equipped for a relaxing stay in this busy city.

 who's been there

-Nestled among residential buildings on a quiet street away from the hustle and bustle of the town centre, it is just a short drive to the famous Mandalay Palace or other attractions.
+Nestled among residential buildings on a quiet street away from the hustle and bustle of the town center, it is just a short drive to the famous Mandalay Palace or other attractions.

 Food and drink

 The Spice Garden restaurant on site offers an extensive menu with a fusion of Indian and Burmese cuisine, with food freshly prepared as standard.
 While there are alternative restaurants within walking distance, the Spice Garden alongside the adjacent Canopy Bar make for an excellent setting to spend the evening.